hirzi/Workshop/README.md

 	docker cp temp:/data/Workshop/Data/GL_75inds.admix.pcangsd.K3.admix.3.Q ./Desktop/
 	docker stop temp

-Then, open Admix.R in RStudio (this will be in the same folder as PCA.R used in the previous section).
-It will be necessary to change the path on line 8 of the code to the path of your Desktop (or the path where you downloaded to).
+Then, open Plot_admix.R in RStudio (this will be in the same folder as PCA.R used in the previous section).
+It will be necessary to change the path on line 8 (after "setwd") of the code to the path of your Desktop (or the path where you downloaded to).
 Run the code for ***K***= 2 and 3 (line 5).

 <details>